Context-specific Credibility-aware Multimodal Fusion with Conditional Probabilistic Circuits: Experimental Setup

 We measure each model's performance using the classification accuracy, precision, recall, and F1 score.
 To measure the ability of the models to correctly identify the reliable modality under conflict, we introduce the Reliable Modality Identification Score (RMIS) as follows:

 where $m_\text{corrupt}$ and $m_\text{clean}$ denote the corrupted and clean modalities for instance $i$ respectively.
-A model achieves $\mathrm{RMIS} = 1$ on an instance, if and only if it assigns lower credibility to the corrupted modality than to the clean one.
+A model achieves $\mathrm{RMIS} = 1$ on an instance, if and only if it assigns higher credibility to the clean modality than to the corrupted one.